Board of Directors

 Jennifer Wyatt, Executive Director

 Jennifer founded Roads to Justice in March of 2011.
 She is an attorney and a mother of two school-aged daughters.
 Her life has been devoted to advocating for others, but most important to Jennifer, is that people have the tools to advocate for themselves.
 When she was raising her daughters, especially when they lived in public housing, Jennifer relied on the strength and knowledge of other women.
-Roads to Justice is part of her effort to pay back some of the help she was given, which allowed her to eventually graduate from law school and move away from a life of poverty.
-Jennifer appreciates all of the collateral matters involved in poverty, and believes Roads to Justice can deliver a unique perspective, useful information and empower.
+Roads to Justice is part of her effort to pay back some of the help she was given, which allowed her to eventually graduate from law school and become a licensed attorney in North Carolina.

 - DeDreana Freeman is the Program Manager at Partnership Effort for the Advancement of Childrens Health and has Bachelors of Arts in Communications and Economics from Rutgers University.
 DeDreana works to improve environmental conditions for her community, which is an important aspect of our long-term health.
 She is an activist in the Golden Belt District of Durham, NC where she lives with her husband and three children.